 3. Bookings for future travel

-Some companies offering great sales AND solid cancelation/no-change-fee policies include:
+Some companies offering great sales right now include:

-- Booking.com The hotel booking site (that I personally use most of the time) is offering 30% or more off on stays completed before July 1, 2022.
+- Booking.com – The hotel booking site (that I personally use most of the time) is offering up to 30% off hotel bookings.
 Many hotels on Booking offer free cancelation, so this is a deal worth taking advantage of if you're thinking of planning a trip soon.

 4. Plot of land in Scotland

 Okay, this one may seem a little weird or silly, but this is what we bought my in-laws last year for Christmas and they LOVED IT.
 They still talk about it weekly.

 Highland Titles is a company that sells souvenir plots of land in Scotland, along with a “title” like Laird, Lord or Lady of Glencoe.
 If you order far enough in advance, they'll send you a beautiful gift package with certificates and cards with GPS coordinates denoting where your land is.

 Because yes, you're *actually* buying a tiny plot of land within a designated nature reserve in Scotland.
 You can even go visit your plot in real life, which I just think is delightful.

 This is a really fun and personalized gift, and who knows, maybe it'll prompt a trip to Scotland someday, too!

 (We bought the “couples plot,” which is two 1-square-foot plots next to one another.
 You can purchase anywhere from 1 to 100 square feet.
 And no, this isn't sponsored; I just think it's such a fun gift idea.)